Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 Our goal is to ensure that the free boundary motion from $\Gamma^n$ to $\Gamma^{n+1}$ is highly accurate.
 For this reason, we reserve $\mathcal{F}_{c,f}(\cdot)$ for data packets collected for points $\vv{x}_a^{n+1}$ lying next to the \textit{known} interface at time $t^n$.
-As shown in \cref{fig:ECNet}, the corresponding input for a qualified vertex $\vv{x}_a^{n+1}$ to $\mathcal{F}_{c,f}(\cdot)$ is a preprocessed version of data usually available to the {\tt SemiLagrangian()} subroutine.
+As shown in \cref{fig:ECNet}, the corresponding input for a qualified vertex $\vv{x}_a^{n+1}$ to $\mathcal{F}_{c,f}(\cdot)$ is a preprocessed version of data available to the {\tt SemiLagrangian()} subroutine.
 The latter is the basis to compute $\phi^{n+1}(\vv{x}_a^{n+1}) = \phi^n(\vv{x}_d)$.
 Among these data, we find level-set values, distances, velocity components, and second-order derivatives.
 All of them take the role of arguments in \crefrange{eq:SLLevelSetValue}{eq:QuadraticInterpolation}.
-Later, we describe data extraction in \Cref{subsec:DataPacketCollection}.
+We will describe the data-extraction procedure later in \Cref{subsec:DataPacketCollection}.

-In order to specify a data packet formally, suppose we trace a vertex $\vv{x}_a$ near $\Gamma^n$ back to its departure point\footnote{For data-packet specific data, we use the subscript $a$ to denote information at the arrival point and $d$ for the departure point.}, $\vv{x}_d$.
+In order to specify a data packet formally, suppose we trace a vertex located at $\vv{x}_a$ near $\Gamma^n$ back to its departure point\footnote{For data-packet specific attributes, we use the subscript $a$ to denote information at the arrival point and $d$ for the departure point.} $\vv{x}_d$.
 To do so, we move in the $-\Delta t\,\hat{\vv{u}}_a$ direction according to \cref{eq:SLMidpointDeparturePoint}, where $\hat{\vv{u}}_a \equiv \vv{u}(\hat{\vv{x}}) \equiv \vv{u}^n(\hat{\vv{x}})$.
-The last expression follows since $\vv{u}^{n+\frac{1}{2}} \equiv \vv{u}^n$, and $\mathcal{F}_{c,f}(\cdot)$ does not consume entries from previous solution states.
-Furthermore, note that we have dropped the $n$ superscript since all the admissible information (including the arrival point) belongs in the current time frame.
+This last expression holds because we assume that $\vv{u}^{n+\frac{1}{2}} \equiv \vv{u}^n$ in \cref{eq:SLIntermediateVelocity}.
+In particular, we can find $\hat{\vv{x}}$ using only the velocity field at $t^n$ and \cref{eq:SLMidpoint} followed by a quadratic interpolation step to evaluate $\vv{u}^n(\hat{\vv{x}})$.
+Then, we can readily compute $\vv{x}_d$ with \cref{eq:SLDeparturePoint}.
+Since $\mathcal{F}_{c,f}(\cdot)$ does not consume entries from previous solution states, from now on, we will drop the $n$ superscript to simplify the notation.

 Next, let $C$ be the $h$-by-$h$ square cell at the maximum level of refinement that \textit{owns} $\vv{x}_d$.
-From $C$, we can build a data packet,
+From $C$, we can build a data packet